physical-computation/gfet-simulator/README.md

 e.g. channel dimensions, oxide thickness, operating temperature, and to test these devices under a range of bias conditions.
 Currently, Rodriguez et al. [1], Jimenez [2], Thiele et al. [3] and Hu et al.'s [4] models have been implemented.

+Please see Usage.md for a detailed guide on use of the software.

 ## Dependencies:
 This tool is written in Python 3.9 and depends on several non-inbuilt libraries for correct operation.
 Please make sure you have the following installed before use: